What Is Thai Shrimp Green Curry?

 — Her Hands His EyesWHAT IS THAI SHRIMP GREEN CURRY?

-Thai shrimp green curry — แกงเขียวหวานกุ้ง, Gaeng Keow Wan Goong — is one of the most recognized dishes in Thai cuisine and the brightest, most herb-forward of the three main Thai curries.
-Where red curry is warm and deep and yellow curry is spiced and complex, green curry is sharp and fresh — its color and its character coming from fresh green chilies, lemongrass, galangal, kaffir lime leaves, and fresh Thai basil, all ground together in the paste that becomes the foundation of the dish.
+Thai shrimp green curry, แกงเขียวหวานกุ้ง, Gaeng Keow Wan Goong, is one of the most recognized dishes in Thai cuisine and the brightest, most herb-forward of the three main Thai curries.
+Where red curry is warm and deep and yellow curry is spiced and complex, green curry is sharp and fresh.
+Its color and its character come from fresh green chilies, lemongrass, galangal, kaffir lime leaves, and fresh Thai basil, all ground together in the paste that becomes the foundation of the dish.

-The name Gaeng Keow Wan means green sweet curry — keow meaning green, wan meaning sweet.
+The name Gaeng Keow Wan means green sweet curry.
+Keow meaning green, wan meaning sweet.
 The sweetness comes not from added sugar but from the coconut milk and the fresh green chilies, which are hotter but also sweeter than dried red chilies.
-It is a curry that is simultaneously the most herbaceous and the most complex of the Thai curries, its flavor arriving in layers: the lime first, then the lemongrass, then the chili heat building slowly underneath.

 The smell of it fills every room.
 In Thailand.
 In Maryland.
 Wherever she made it.